-Sales representatives can prioritize their efforts accordingly.
+Then, sales reps can prioritize their efforts accordingly.
 CRM lends keener visibility into a customer’s place in the overall sales funnel, allowing you to interact with all consumer or client profiles appropriately.

 3. Initiates Better Sales Forecasting

 CRM takes sales benchmarks from abstract goals to actionable quotas.
-Software data fields allow you and your teams to track sales patterns and sale team performances, maximizing tasks and processes that are working and tinkering with those that aren’t.
+The data fields allow you to track sales patterns and sales team performances, maximizing tasks and processes that are working and tinkering with those that aren’t.

 4. Boosts Customer Service Offerings

 CRM software lets you learn the communication preferences of your customers.
 When people interact with your business using a medium they’re comfortable with, they’re more likely to view your brand positively.